abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

   feature: IMG_Jul52020at90431PM.jpg
 manual_newsletter: false
 ---
-Replication is an important disaster recovery feature of most modern databases, but you can also use it to make your Django application faster.
-In this post, I'll explain how to configure Django to query multiple read-only PostgreSQL replicas, allowing you to scale database performance by adding more replicas.
+Replication is a disaster recovery feature of most databases that you can also use to make your Django application faster.
+In this post, I'll explain how to configure Django to query multiple read-only PostgreSQL replicas, which allows you to scale your database rad performance linearly with the number of replicas.

-I'll also talk about what can go wrong -- specifically, *replication lag* -- and the tools that Django gives you to work with this problem.
+I'll also talk about how reading from replicas can go wrong -- specifically, I'll detail the consistency errors that *replication lag* can cause -- and the tools that Django gives you to work with this problem.

 ## What is Replication?